 Vitamin C is naturally present in citrus fruits and other fruits and vegetables.
-Humans do not have the ability to make vitamin C and as it is a water-soluble vitamin, the body is unable to store it, so it must be obtained and replenished regularly through the diet.
-Eating a healthy balanced diet is always recommended although meeting the requirements for vitamin C can be challenging against the backdrop of a demanding lifestyle, stress and diets low in fruit and vegetables.
-Supplementation can therefore provide additional support and safeguard against any nutritional shortfalls.
+Humans do not have the ability to make vitamin C and, as it is a water-soluble vitamin, the body is unable to store it.
+Because of this, it must be obtained and replenished regularly through the diet.

-Although vitamin C is best known for supporting immune system health, it has a wide range of functions within the body.
-These include contributing to the normal functioning of the nervous system, energy metabolism, and to the reduction of tiredness and fatigue.
 Vitamin C also contributes to normal collagen formation and increased iron absorption.
 Importantly, as an antioxidant, vitamin C contributes to the protection of our cells from oxidative stress.

 What is vitamin C?